We have positioned the corporate governance

 The Internal Auditing Division is under the direct control of the president.
 In addition to internal audits, this division offers suggestions, proposals, and advice for continuous improvement through evaluations of the effectiveness of internal controls in financial reporting.

 The accounting auditor conducts accounting audits of the Company from an impartial and independent standpoint.
-There were two certified public accountants who conducted the accounting audit of the Company in the fiscal year ended December 31, 2018: Hiroki Kitagata and Masato Shoji, both of whom are designated limited liability partners and executive members of accounting auditor Deloitte Touche Tohmatsu LLC.
+There were two certified public accountants who conducted the accounting audit of the Company in the fiscal year ended December 31, 2019: Hiroki Kitagata and Masato Shoji, both of whom are designated limited liability partners and executive members of accounting auditor Deloitte Touche Tohmatsu LLC.
+Moreover, there were five other certified public accountants, three persons who have passed the certified public accountant examination, and 15 other people who assisted in conducting the Company’s accounting audit.
+The details of the remuneration of the Company’s certified public accountants (Deloitte Touche Tohmatsu LLC) for conducting the accounting audit during the fiscal year ended December 31, 2019 are as follows:

 Nomination and Compensation Advisory Committee <Diagram ⑥ >